gutlessCGH/XXVlc/README.md

 - Resizable, 360x110 pixels and up
 - Pin, Load, Save Playlist, Record, Snapshot, Media Info, Minimize, Maximize, Full Screen buttons on top
 - Playlist, Repeat, Shuffle, and mute on bottom
-- Playlist button deploys 360 pixel wide scrollable playlist on the right side of the media window
+- Playlist button deploys 360 pixel wide scrollable playlist on the right side of the center window
-- Cover art & title (auto-scrolling) or video shift to the left of playlist
+- Media (Cover art & title (auto-scrolling) or video) shift to the left of playlist

 Small Player:
 - 300 pixels wide